 By this point, we know fully that frequency matters a lot, but it’s worth looking at the degree and how often we are engaging with information.
 For one, you might be thinking that cramming might be a good idea, but that’s not an effective method either.

-According to German psychologist Hermann Ebbinghaus, cramming facts vanish.
+According to German psychologist Hermann Ebbinghaus, facts that you get through cramming vanish.
 Instead, Ebbinghaus encourages us to focus on some other factors before delving into frequency.
 Those factors are the intensity of our emotions and the intensity of our attention.

 “Very great is the dependence of retention and reproduction upon the intensity of the attention and interest which were attached to the mental states the first time they were present.
 The burnt child shuns the fire, and the dog which has been beaten runs from the whip, after a single vivid experience.
 People in whom we are interested we may see daily and yet not be able to recall the colour of their hair or of their eyes…Our information comes almost exclusively from the observation of extreme and especially striking cases.”